marchdev-tk/mdcharts/README.md

 * `yAxisLabelSpacing` - spacing between the Y axis labels and chart itself, defaults to `0`.
 * `barSpacing` - spacing between bars in one item, defaults to `0`.
 * `itemSpacing` - spacing between group of bars, defaults to `12`.
-* `showSelection` - whether to show selection of the items or not, defaults to `true`.
+* `interaction` - describes how user will be interacting with chart, defaults to `InteractionType.selection`.
 * `duration` - the length of time animation should last, defaults to `400 milliseconds`.
 * `alignment` - alignment of the bars within chart, defaults to `BarAlignment.end`.
 * `reverse` - whether the scroll view scrolls in the reading direction, defaults to `false`.